Erzincan: Armenian genocide

-According to the 1914 Ottoman census, which undercounted religious minority groups such as Armenians, there were 16.144 Armenian Gregorians and 147 Protestants in the central kaza.
-In the other kazas of Erzincan there were 11.135 Armenian Gregorians and 144 Protestants in Kemah.
+According to the 1914 Ottoman census, which undercounted religious minority groups such as Armenians, there were 16,144 Armenian Gregorians and 147 Protestants in the central kaza.
+In the other kazas of Erzincan there were 11,135 Armenian Gregorians and 144 Protestants in Kemah.
 However, Miller and Kévorkian's research state that the Armenians in the centre of Erzincan were more than double the census data.
-Of the pre-World War I population of 37,000 Armenians in Erzincan and suburbs, most were killed in the genocide.

-During the Armenian genocide, at least 150,000 Armenian men, women and children from Erzincan and surrounding areas were transported by Turkish forces between 1915 and 1916 through Erzincan proper, where a series of transit camps were set up to control the flow of victims to the concentration camp and killing site at the nearby Kemah gorge.
+Of the pre-World War I population of 37,000 Armenians in Erzincan and suburbs, most were killed in the Armenian genocide.
+During this period, at least 150,000 Armenian men, women and children from Erzincan and surrounding areas were transported by Turkish forces between 1915 and 1916 through Erzincan proper, where a series of transit camps were set up to control the flow of victims to the concentration camp and killing site at the nearby Kemah gorge.
 J.M.
 Winter's work state that between 1915 and 1917, the Central Hospital of Erzincan was the primary site of medical experiments conducted by Turkish army physicians on Armenian civilians involving typhus and other lethal infectious agents.
 As of 2019, few traces of Armenian presence or civilization remain in Erzincan.